 Cookies are an important part of the internet.
 They make using devices and accessing online information much smoother and affect lots of the useful features of websites.
-There are many different uses for cookies, but they fall into four main groups.
+There are many different uses for cookies.

 Some cookies are essential to help your devices download or stream the information, or so you can move around websites and use their features.
 Without these cookies, content, products or services you've asked for can't be provided.